-The first step is to select the item in the image you want to be your new Minecraft skin; this can range from a single item in the foreground.
+The first step is to select the item in the image you want to be your new Minecraft skin.
 The desired picture should be a high-resolution image that offers the ability to see the item that you wish to be your new Minecraft skin.
-Another item to consider when choosing an image is if the image is a square resolution, it’ll work the best with this system.
+Another thing to consider when choosing an image is if the image is a square resolution; it’ll work best with a system like this.

 Step 2: Removing the Image

-After selecting the image and deciding which item you want to be your next Minecraft skin, you’ll need a way to remove the background from the image allowing only the key items of the picture to be shown on the skin itself.
+After selecting the image and deciding what you want your next Minecraft skin to be, you’ll need a way to remove the background from the image, allowing only the key items of the picture to be shown on the skin itself.

 Step 3: Resizing the Image

 In addition to removing the background, you’ll need to resize the image (normally to 64 x 32 pixels).
-To do this, here are two main ways: The first way to resize your selected image is through a photo editing software, and some prime examples include Adobe’s Photoshop, Gimp, or Microsoft Paint.
+There are multiple ways to do this.
+The first way to resize your selected image is through a photo editing software.
+Examples of such apps include: